List of European Council meetings

 This is a list of meetings of the European Council (informally referred to as EU summits); the meetings of the European Council, an institution of the European Union (EU) comprising heads of state or government of EU member states.
 They started in 1975 as tri-annual meetings.
 The number of meetings grew to minimum four per year between 1996 and 2007, and minimum six per year since 2008.
-From 2008 to 2015, an average of seven council meetings per year took place (see list below).
+From 2008 to 2019, an average of seven council meetings per year took place.
+A record number of meetings (13) were held during 2020 - although mostly as informal video conferences; as the meeting frequency and format was changed this specific year by the COVID-19 pandemic.
+Since 2021, an average of eight council meetings per year took place (see list below).

 Since 2008, an annual average of two special Euro summits were also organized in addition – and often in parallel – to the EU summits.
 As the agenda of Euro summits is restricted solely to discuss issues for the eurozone and only invite political leaders of the eurozone member states, such meetings are not counted as European Councils.
+Neither are any of the Tripartite Social Summits, that were held bi-annually since May 2021 between the EU Council presidency, Council President, Commission President and the European social partners at top management level (BusinessEurope, European Trade Union Confederation, SGI Europe, SMEunited and CEC European Managers).

 The current practice is that meetings are always called and organized to the extent found needed by the European Council president.
+The upcoming ordinary meetings are scheduled by the end of each semester, by the issuance of a call letter.
+In 2011-2020 meetings were scheduled and called for the third following semester (minimum one year in advance), but this changed to minimum 6 months in advance for 2021-2023, while meetings in 2024 were only called shortly before the first meeting of the specific semester in concern; although they have again been called minimum one year in advance since 2025.

-The upcoming ordinary meetings are scheduled by the end of each semester for the third following semester (minimum one year in advance), and can take form either as "scheduled ordinary meetings" (resulting in a published document entitled "conclusions") or "informal ordinary meetings" (resulting in a published document entitled "statement").
+The ordinary meetings can take form either as "scheduled ordinary meetings" (always resulting in a published document entitled "conclusions") or "informal ordinary meetings" (never resulting in a published document entitled "conclusions" - but instead often with a published document entitled "statement" or "declaration").
 A called scheduled/informal ordinary upcoming meeting might occasionally be moved or cancelled within a short notice, with such change then being notified by the Council president through the issue of a revised calendar plan for the ordinary meetings within the semester in concern.
-If extra meetings are called outside the procedure of notification minimum a half-year in advance, they are referred to as being "extraordinary meetings".
+If extra meetings are called outside the procedure of notification by an issued call letter for the upcoming semester in concern, meaning when they are called at short notice to be held within an ongoing semester, then they are referred to as "extraordinary meetings".
+The phrase "special meeting" is synonymously used for an "extraordinary meeting".